 Lectures: The Society organises lectures on a monthly basis throughout the winter months.
 Lectures are generally linked to Huntingdonshire history with subjects that range from archaeology to aviation.

-To places of historical interest are organised during the summer.
-Local places of interest are covered by evening or half day trips, those further afield by full –day coach trips.
-A full weekend excursion is organised in May.
+The Society organises evening or day excursions to local places of historical interest during the summer month, those that are further afield by full –day coach trips.
+A weekend excursion is organised in May.